andrewscouten/Ulone/obsidian/(3) Sessions/(1) Season 1/Session 11.md

 "There you are"
 Reading letter
 "Lord Takuta, as my advisor retires if you are my next top candidate...
-You will be the youngest inducted, [[Wahlen|Wahlen Takuta, Sigillite of Terada]], pure silver hair toat goest to shoulders,
+You will be the youngest inducted, [[Wahlen|Wahlen Takuta, Sigillite of Terada]], pure silver hair that goes to shoulders,

 Reading letter of friend?
 [[Lord Sachio]], tactical wit did bring doubt, but without it... it was highly unlikely that we would live. [[Oharah|Warmaster Oharah Sachio]]